 Marcus knew how to bend rules, that wasn't the problem: he had bent them more than once with Holmes, and sometimes severely.
 (And that should have been his first warning that he would come to regret working with the man).
 Marcus could finesse away how Holmes had laid his hands on evidence—if the evidence was legit and proved they had the right guy—but manufacturing evidence to justify wiretapping someone's wedding or soccer league was another thing, and Marcus had limits.
-New York's counter-terrorism unit might be a career-climbing position for some, but Marcus's career had already taken one hit from whistleblowing.
+New York's counter-terrorism unit might be a career-climbing position for some, but Marcus's career had already taken one hit when he'd blown the whistle.
 It might not survive another.

 He turned down the job with Demographics, and took a position with Elder and Child Abuse instead.